AashuPatel/FinAnalysis/README.md

 Detailed analysis covering all relevant aspects of the healthcare center's finance and the performance of healthcare providers. <br/>
-Dashboard is interactive and user-friendly.
-Also Present the data in a clear and concise manner
+Dashboard is interactive and user-friendly, present the data in a clear and concise manner

 ## Key Metrics